Where to Eat in Parte Vieja, San Sebastián 2026

 Parte Vieja is the Old Town—the medieval core that survived the fires of 1813 and rebuilt itself in the Romantic era with neoclassical facades and narrow streets that still funnel you into the same squares where people have eaten for 400 years.
 It's not a museum piece pretending to be a neighbourhood.
 It's a neighbourhood that happens to be extremely old and extremely good at feeding people.
 The pintxo tradition didn't start here by accident; it started here because fishermen and traders needed to eat standing up between business, and the bars adapted.

 The pintxo bars in Parte Vieja aren't a separate thing from the neighbourhood—they're the neighbourhood.
 More than 200 bars and restaurants are packed into streets you can walk across in 10 minutes.
-KBZÓN TXIKI (5★, 1605 reviews) and Bar KBZONa (5★, 612 reviews) sit at the top of the Hot List for a reason: they're doing the thing that the Old Town does better than anywhere else on the peninsula.
-Bar Txepetxa (4.7★, 3477 reviews) has built a reputation on anchovy pintxos alone—seven different preparations, €3–€5 each.
+KBZÓN TXIKI and Bar KBZONa exemplify the quality that makes the Old Town's pintxos so renowned.
+Bar Txepetxa has built a reputation on anchovy pintxos alone—seven different preparations, €3–€5 each.
 This is where the craft lives.

 What makes Parte Vieja different from everywhere else isn't just the food; it's the density of it and the fact that it's survived 200 years of tourism without becoming pure theatre.
 Yes, you'll find tourists.
 Yes, some bars have optimised for them.
-But walk into Borda Berri (4.6★, 3023 reviews) at 1pm on a Saturday and you'll still find locals three-deep at the bar, eating like they're there for lunch, not for the experience.
-The average rating across the zone is 4.7★—the highest of any neighbourhood in the city.
+But walk into Borda Berri at 1pm on a Saturday and you'll still find locals three-deep at the bar, eating like they're there for lunch, not for the experience.
+The quality across the zone is consistently high.
 That's not luck.
 That's 300 years of people caring about how they cook.

 The Changing Face